kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

     1. rollout argo-apps again and sync all apps on both seeds.

-## Further improvements which still to be done
+## Further improvements which are on horizon
 1. Use Secrets folder (e.g. with git-crypt)
 1. Sync Presets
 1. Thanos Application
-1. Can we look at moving Argo App templates to ApplicationSet / App of Apps?
-1. Optional External-DNS app so that DNS entries can be done separately.
+1. Optional External-DNS app so that DNS entries can be done separately
-1. Can we run make targets via Github actions?
+1. Run targets via Github Actions